drudge/n8n-nodes-puppeteer/README.md

 ## Node Reference

 * Operations
-    * Gets the full HTML contents of the page
+    * Get the full HTML contents of the page
     * Capture screenshot of all or part of the page

 * Options
     * All Operations
         * **Emulate Device** field: Allows you to specify a [device](https://github.com/puppeteer/puppeteer/blob/main/src/common/DeviceDescriptors.ts) to emulate when requesting the page.
         * **Extra Headers** field: Allows you add additional headers when requesting the page.
+        * **Timeout** field: Allows you to specify tge maximum navigation time in milliseconds.
+You can pass 0 to disable the timeout entirely.
         * **Wait Until** field: Allows you to change how Puppeteer considers navigation completed.
-Defaults to `load`.
             * `load`: The load event is fired.
             * `DOMContentLoaded`: The DOMContentLoaded event is fired.
             * `networkidle0`: No more than 0 connections for at least 500 ms.